-In 2020, Borsheims celebrates its 150th anniversary.
-We are committed to providing the exceptional service that got us here while also continually evolving to meet our customer's tastes, preferences, and needs.
-Our business philosophy, legendary Borsheims Price, and relationships with our customers continue to play an integral part in our success.
+In 2020, Borsheims celebrated our 150th anniversary, and we continue to evolve and innovate to meet our customers' tastes, preferences and needs.
+Our business philosophy, legendary Borsheims Price and relationships with our customers continue to play an integral part in our success.

 In 2014, Warren Buffett appointed Karen Goracke as President and CEO of Borsheims.
 Since the 1980s, she had worked in the Shipping, Gift Wrap and Customer Service departments, bought watches and jewelry, and eventually was in charge of buying for the entire store before Warren Buffett chose her to lead the business.

 In 2006 to accommodate our customers' growing needs, Borsheims expanded our space to 62,500 square feet, including a large watch department, china gallery, and a full-service jewelry repair and design shop.
 Our store maintained more than 100,000 pieces of inventory, and we continue to serve an international clientele spanning 50 states and six continents today.

 Appointed President and CEO in 1994 by Warren Buffett, chairman of Berkshire Hathaway, Susan M. Jacques guided Borsheims to substantial growth and increased worldwide prominence.
 What's more, she gained an unrivaled global reputation within the jewelry industry.

 In 1986, Borsheims had outgrown our 8,000 square feet facility in downtown Omaha and moved to the anchor position in Regency Court with 23,000 square feet.
 In 1989, renowned investor Warren Buffett purchased a majority of Borsheims stock, making it part of his famous holding company, Berkshire Hathaway.
 As part of the Berkshire Hathaway family, Borsheims grew exponentially and gained global noteriety.